Darky-Github/urm/README.md

 # urm - Ultra RM

-`urm` is a safer and more powerful alternative to `rm`, designed to prevent accidental file loss while offering secure deletion when needed.
-It moves files to a trash folder instead of immediate deletion, with options to recover or permanently erase files securely.
+`urm` is a safe alternative to `rm`, made to prevent accidently deleting files with secure deletion.
+It moves files to a trash folder instead of deletion, with options to recover or permanently erase files

 ## Features

-- **Safe Deletion**: Moves files and directories to `~/utrash/` instead of deleting them instantly.
+- **Safe Deletion**: Moves files and directories to `~/utrash/` instead of deleting them
-- **Permanent Deletion (`-etr`)**: Securely wipes files before deletion.
+- **Permanent Deletion (`-etr`)**: Securely wipes files before deleting them
 - **Trash Management (`-trash`)**: Lists deleted files in `~/utrash/`.
 - **Recovery (`-recover filename`)**: Restores files from trash.
 - **Directory Support (`-d directory`)**: Moves directories to `~/utrash/` just like files.
-- **Safety Measures**: Prevents accidental deletion of critical system files.
+- **Safety Measures**: Prevents deleting important system files.

 ## Installation
 ```sh